 The Retreat from Mons (1927) by Lady Elizabeth Butler Mons The British Expeditionary Force met the advancing German army at Mons, France, in August 1914.
 Although the Germans suffered heavy losses, they managed to force back the British to the River Marne.
 PASSCHENDAELE The Battle of Passchendaele, Belgium, began in July 1917.
 First, the Allies spent 10 days bombarding the Germans.
 Then they advanced, but were slowed down by torrential rains.
 The Allies finally took the ridge of Passchendaele in November.
 SOMME July 1916 saw the start of the Battle of the Somme, France.
 On the first day, the British suffered 58,000 casualties.
 Despite this, the Allies continued their offensive until November.
 When it was finally called off, the Allies had suffered 620,000 casualties and the Germans an estimated 500,000 casualties.
+VERDUN

-VERDUN The Germans attacked the French garrison town of Verdun in February 1916.
+The Germans attacked the French garrison town of Verdun in February 1916.
 Initially they outnumbered the French five to one, but their advance halted within a week.
 The battle ran on for 10 months and nearly a million men lost their lives.
 VITTORIO-VENETO One of the last offensives of the war was when the Italians recaptured Vittorio-Veneto on 29 October 1918.
 The Austro-Hungarian forces had retreated the day before.
 YPRES The Belgian town of Ypres was taken by the Germans in August 1914, but the British recaptured it in October.
 During the failed German counterattack, the British forces were decimated.
 A second battle of Ypres took place in April and May 1915 and a third, Passchendaele, in 1917.
-A British field kitchen at the Somme, 1916

-Find out more THERE ARE MANY WAYS you can find out more about World War I. Ask older generations of your family if they remember stories about relatives who fought in the war.
+Рорру sumbolizes remembrance REMEMBRANCE DAY Everyone can play a part in commemorating the sacrifices of soldiers and civilians during World War I. Each year, on the Sunday nearest to 1 November, services are held at local and national war memorials.
+THE TANK MUSEUM Fans of tracked vehicles should head to Bovington, Dorset, to see the world's largest tank collection.
+A key attraction is the first tank prototype, Little Willie.
+The museum also has a programme of Find out more ${ m T}$ HERE ARE MANY WAYS you can find out more about World War I. Ask older generations of your family if they remember stories about relatives who fought in the war.
 There are personal accounts online, too, plus lots of other information.
 Try your library for specialist books on the topic and visit war museums.
 As well as vast collections of fascinating objects, these often have interactive displays.
 Television documentaries also bring the war to life with real or reconstructed footage.
 Finally, remember there is a wealth of old war films, that will give you a feel for what life was like.

 ARC DE TRIOMPHE Originally built by Napoleon to celebrate the victories of his armies, the Arc de Triomphe in Paris, France, now keeps the memory of the millions of soldiers killed in World War I. Its flame of remembrance is rekindled each day and, in November 1920, the body of an unknown soldier was buried under the monument.
 He is there to symbolize the soldiers who died in the war.
-Anzac veteran wears wartime medals and decorations French tricolour (national flag) is flown each year on 11 November

 ANZAC DAY If you are in Australia or New Zealand on 25 April, you will be able to take part in Anzac Day.
-There are parades and ceremonies to mark the lives of the thousands of Australian and New Zealand soldiers who died at Gallipoli, Turkey, in 1915. \Poppy symbolizes remembrance REMEMBRANCE DAY Everyone can play a part in commemorating the sacrifices of soldiers and civilians during World War I. Each year, on the Sunday nearest to 1 November, services are held at local and national war memorials.
-THE TANK MUSEUM Fans of tracked vehicles should head to Bovington, Dorset, to see the world's largest tank collection.
-A key attraction is the first tank prototype, Little Willie.
-The museum also has a programme of special events.
+There are parades and ceremonies to mark the lives of the thousands of Australian and New Zealand soldiers who died at Gallipoli, Turkey, in 1915.